 Note: You apply for loose furniture and equipment funding through the Furniture and equipment grant.

-Applying for a modular building
+Applying for an offsite manufactured building

 Approving the submission

-Including your school in the NTP programme
+Including your school in the delivery programme

 Phase 2: Project planning